 Once complete, this favorite location can be plotted on the map.
 When creating a route or schedule, add your favorite location as your start and end location for each route.
 Alternatively, you can add a favorite location to the routes/schedule default setting so it automatically loads when you create a route.

 Well done!
 This badge walked you through the steps Linda took to create marker layers, shape layers, and data layers for Salesforce Maps users at Cloud Kicks.
 These layers answer questions for each use case, giving Cloud Kicks a geographic view of data to increase user productivity and revenue.
 At Cloud Kicks, marker layers were created for insight into Salesforce data, shape layers provided answers to territory questions, and layers of non-Salesforce data helped sales users prospect and save time planning visits by using favorite locations.

 Now that you know more about Salesforce Maps layers, you can start geographically evaluating your data for fresh insights.

-- External Site: Using the Draw on Map Tool
+- Salesforce Help: Use the Maps Draw on Map Tool

 - Salesforce Help: Draw Boundaries from the Maps Toolbar